jkachika/columbus/DEPLOYMENT.md

     ├─── static
     ├─── templates
     ├─── manage.py
+    ├─── requirements.txt
     ```

+2. Update the `columbus/prod_settings.py` file appropriately

-2. Note that the secured directory should contain the service account private key files and you should change the file names for the constants `EE_CREDENTIALS`, `BQ_CREDENTIALS`, `FT_CREDENTIALS`, and `CS_CREDENTIALS` in the settings file under columbus directory.
+3. Note that the secured directory should contain the service account private key files and you should change the file names for the constants `EE_CREDENTIALS`, `BQ_CREDENTIALS`, `FT_CREDENTIALS`, and `CS_CREDENTIALS` in the settings file under columbus directory.
 If a single service account has access to all of the mentioned services, then use that file name for all these constants else use the file name for the service appropriate service.
 Note that for Fusion tables, the service account must have access to both fusion tables and google drive.
     ```python
     # service account credentials from Google dev console for Google Earth Engine
     EE_CREDENTIALS = os.path.join(SECURED_DIR, 'columbus-earth-engine.json')